p2pu/InventFest/Synth Tent/Synth-Module-02-Intro.markdown

 ![](/Images/intervals-emotions.jpg)

-### If you'd like to brush up on the basics of Arduino + littleBits, here are some helpful "tips and tricks"
+### If you'd like to brush up on the basics of Arduino + littleBits, here are some helpful "tips and tricks" from the littleBits team:

 [Tips and Tricks: Arduino Module](http://littlebits.cc/tips-tricks-arduino-module)